-To determine whether a fuel flow problem is in your fuel system or your engine, follow this simple method.
-Connect a six-gallon portable tank to the engine and operate the engine.
+If you are experiencing fuel flow problems there is a simple method of determining whether the problem is in your fuel system or your engine.
+Connect a six gallon portable tank to the engine and operate the engine.
 If the problem persist the likely cause is with the engine itself.
 If the problem goes away, the source must be in the boats' fuel system.
 One component that should be inspected if a restriction occurs is the anti-siphon valve.
 If fuel does not flow properly through this part it must be cleaned and/or replaced.
 DO NOT remove the anti-siphon valve and replace it with a regular barb.

 Do not use fuels containing alcohol.
-Alcohol, particularly methanol, will absorb water that makes fuel more corrosive to metals in tanks and carburetors it also shortens the durability of elastomers such as hose and gaskets.
+Alcohol, particularly methanol, will absorb water which makes fuel more corrosive to metals in tanks and carburetors it also shortens the durability of elastomers, such as hose and gaskets.